-- 6. Fasten the transition weldment into the transition of the hopper. - Use self-tapping screws. - Adjust the weldment so the top sits an 1/8" off the belt. - Tighten the screws. - 7.
-Lay the rubber side flashing down on the angled side bracket of the hopper. - The end with the large hole, will lay under the tail flashing. - 8.
-Place the tail flashing on top of the side flashing. - 9.
+- 6. Fasten the transition weldment into the transition of the hopper. - Use self-tapping screws.

+Fig 101 - Fasten transition flashing

+- 7. Lay the rubber side flashing down on the angled side brackets of the hopper. - The end with the large hole, will lay under the tail flashing. - 8.
+Position the tail flashing over the side flashing. - 9.
 Insert the elevator bolts: - First, through the flat bar inside the canvas. - Second, through the tail flashing. - Third, through the large hole in the side flashing. - Fourth, fasten to the tail bracket on the frame.